Urban Appalachians: Forming communities

-For many Appalachians, factory work was what attracted them to urban areas, for firms such as Wright Aeronautical (later General Electric), Armco (later AK Steel), U.S. Shoe, General Motors, Chrysler, Frigidaire, Ford, Champion Paper, Nutone, National Cash Register (now NCR Corporation), Delco, and Newport Steel, to name a few.
-These and many other factories large and small drew people to the cities from Appalachia.
+Many Urban Appalachians were employed by factories such as Wright Aeronautical (later General Electric), Armco (later AK Steel), U.S. Shoe, General Motors, Chrysler, Frigidaire, Ford, Champion Paper, Nutone, National Cash Register (now NCR Corporation), Delco, and Newport Steel, to name a few.
+These and many other factories drew people to the cities from Appalachia.
 The location of these factories often determined the location of Appalachian neighborhoods.
 Concentrations of low cost housing became temporary "ports of entry" for some families and long term homes for others.
 Layoffs, changeovers, plant shutdowns and long stretches of unemployment were common experiences.
 Some faced discrimination in hiring or in their search for housing.
-Uptown, Chicago was a notable enclave of white Appalachians in the 1960s, earning the nickname "Hillbilly Heaven".
-For some white Appalachians, doors to good jobs or good neighborhoods were closed.
+Uptown, Chicago was a notable enclave of Appalachians in the 1960s, earning the nickname "Hillbilly Heaven".
+For some Appalachians, doors to good jobs or good neighborhoods were closed.
 Banks did not always want to make mortgage loans to Appalachian families in certain areas, and insurance companies often refused them coverage through the practice of redlining.

-Newcomers would often stay with relatives or friends until they got settled.
-When the layoffs came people might have to go back to the mountains for a time or "double up" with relatives in the city.
-Networks of family and friends were their main support.
+Newcomers lived with relatives or friends.
+When the layoffs came people would be faced with the choice to return to the hills for the time or room with relatives in or near the city.
+Networks of family and friends were the main support.
 Soon churches were organized, becoming an additional means of spiritual and material sustenance.
 As neighborhoods became heavily Appalachian, churches, stores, bars, restaurants, and social clubs were established to serve this population.
 Promoted by the radio and recording industries, urban Appalachian musicians and singers flourished.
 Today, Appalachian festivals in Dayton and Cincinnati draw over 40,000 people annually to celebrate their heritage.

-As more members of a family migrated and more children were born, family networks with rural roots and urban branches became larger and stronger than before migration.
-These family networks were flexible and often included non-kin in a network of mutual support, informal education and nurture.
-Kinship systems and a set of experiences first in the mountains and now in working-class neighborhoods in the city are the core concepts in understanding urban Appalachian social structure.
-And now that nearly every Appalachian family has members in both rural and urban areas, there is very little difference between rural and urban Appalachians.
+Family networks with rural roots and urban branches became larger and stronger than before migration.
+These kinship networks were flexible and often included non-kin in a network of mutual support, informal education and nurture.
+Familial systems and a set of experiences first in the mountains and now in working-class neighborhoods in the city are the core concepts in understanding urban Appalachian social structure.
+Today a large population of Appalachian families boast members in both rural and urban areas, there is very little difference between rural and urban Appalachian culture.
 The major differences among Appalachians are now most likely to appear along class lines.